-Ford Mustang owners have reported 5 problems associated with automatic transmission control module (under the power train category).
+Ford Mustang owners have reported 5 problems related to automatic transmission control module (under the power train category).

-The car involved is a 2008 Ford Mustang.
-Crash was involved with this problem.
 Parking car into parking bay between building support and other car.
 With my foot on brake and at a stop I reached to place car in park when for no reason the car accelerated over a concrete parking stop, through a ditch, out of the ditch before striking another truck head on in the parking area across the ditch.
 My foot was on the brake the entire time and I did not touch the shifter at all! the car could be revving very high as it move forward and I pressed the brake pedal as hard as I could to no avail.
 Preliminary discussions with dealership have insinuated this could not have happened and they seem to be resisting to look into this mechanical malfunction.
 Very concerned this can happen again where someone could get killed!!.
-It was April 16, 2008 when this automatic transmission control module issue happened.

 See all problems of the 2008 Ford Mustang.

 Problems with vehicle's transmission.
 The first time the consumer took the vehicle in for service was for a noisy

 transmission and it was running rough.
 The dealer was unable to find a problem but topped of the fluid and reprogrammed the pcm.
 The dealer instructed the consumer to continue driving the vehicle and it would work itself out.
 The second visit was for the transmission again, however this time it was griding between first, second and third gears when cold.
 The dealer was unable to find a problem, but informed the consumer other Mustangs were having the problem and they were waiting on a bulleitn to see what could be done.